Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: REVIEW OF MACHINE LEARNING APPLICATIONS FOR IoMT SECURITY

 The various IDS solutions proposed to improve the security of the IoMT network do not include measures to protect patient privacy.
-In this perspective, the research realized by (Schneble and Thamilarasu, 2019) in \cite{schneble2019attack} proposed to use an IDS based on ML by using the concept of federated learning to secure medical cyber-physical systems composed of sensors, mobile devices, and servers, which make the system distributed and scalable.
-The mobile devices first register with the server and are then assigned to a cluster based on their health history for the faster convergence of the model and a better accuracy rate.
-Each cluster is associated with a federated model stored on the server, and then each mobile device downloads the federated model, trains it and updates it using patient data.
-Then the server selects some or all of the mobile devices that compose the cluster and asks them to send their updated model.
-The server then calculates the average weights and biases of received models to update its federated model so mobile devices can download it.
-This process is repeated until the model converges.
-The mobile devices can be in two modes: testing and learning.
+In this perspective, the research realized by (Schneble and Thamilarasu, 2019) in \cite{schneble2019attack} proposed to use an IDS based on ML and federated learning to secure medical cyber-physical systems composed of sensors, mobile devices, and servers.
+The distributed and scalable nature of this system makes it more effective in protecting patient data privacy.
+The proposed IDS system follows a process where mobile devices first register with the server and are assigned to a cluster based on their health history.
+This cluster is associated with a federated model stored on the server.
+Each mobile device downloads the federated model, trains it, and updates it using patient data.
+The server then selects some or all of the mobile devices that compose the cluster and asks them to send their updated model.
+The server then calculates the average weights and biases of the received models to update its federated model, which mobile devices can download.
+This process continues until the model converges.
 Mobile devices can be in two modes: testing and learning.
-The mobile device can predict and send its updated model to the server if it is in learning mode.
-If the mobile device is in testing mode, it can only predict the new data and does not send the model to the server, saving the communication cost.
+In learning mode, the mobile device can predict and send its updated model to the server.
+In the testing mode, the mobile device can only predict the new data and does not send the model to the server, saving communication costs.
 The proposed system allows the detection of anomalies, such as a value of an attribute that exceeds its usual value range or has an unexpected correlation with other attributes.
 In these cases, an alert is generated on mobile devices, allowing the nursing staff to react.
-The authors used the MIMIC dataset from Physionet \cite{Johnson2016} to test their system and added simulated attacks: DoS, data modification, and injection.
-This dataset comprises six attributes: elapsed time, arterial blood pressure, heart rate, pulse, respiratory rate, and blood oxygen concentration.
-The metrics used to evaluate their system are detection accuracy, FPR, recall, F1-score, training time, and communication overhead.
-After performing the different tests, they obtained a high detection rate and low false positives.
-The training time is equivalent to or better than using a single ML.
-Increasing the number of patients does not affect the training time, which improves the accuracy and decreases the FPR by getting more data.
+The system was tested using the MIMIC dataset from Physionet \cite{Johnson2016}, with the addition of simulated attacks such as DoS, data modification, and injection.
+The performance metrics used to evaluate the system were detection accuracy, FPR, recall, F1-score, training time, and communication overhead.
+The tests produced high detection rates and low false positives, with training times equivalent to or better than using a single ML.
+Additionally, increasing the number of patients does not affect the training time, which improved the accuracy and decreased the FPR by obtaining more data.